LarsSchy/SMAC-M/README.md

    You can choose to display all top marks as floating instead by changing `topmark_style` from `rigid` to `floating` in the configuration file or by setting the `TOPMARK_FLOATING` environment variable.
+ - The SYMINS conditional symbol does not attempt to use the instructions found in the features.
+All NEWOBJ features will use the generic symbolization

 ## Generating Symbolset